cryptomator/cryptomator/README.md

 ## Consistency
 - I/O operations are transactional and atomic, if the file systems supports it
-- Metadata is stored per-folder, so it's not a SPOF
+- ~~Metadata is stored per-folder, so it's not a SPOF~~
+- *NEW:* No Metadata at all.
+Encrypted files can be decrypted even on completely shuffled file systems (if their contents are undamaged).

 ## Dependencies
-- Java 8
+- Java 8 (for UI only - runs headless on Java 7)
 - Maven
+- Awesome 3rd party open source libraries (Apache Commons, Apache Jackrabbit, Jetty, Jackson, ...)

 ## TODO

+### Core
+- WebDAV Session handling
+- Java NIO file locking
+- Support for HTTP range requests

+### UI
 - Automount of WebDAV volumes for Win/Mac/Tux
 - App icon and drive icons in WebDAV volumes
 - Change password functionality
-- Replace WebDAV implementation by more efficient and robust solution
 - CRC32 checksums for decrypted files
 - Better explanations on UI